 In December of 2019, Walmart Inc. announced the donation of 75 acres of greenspace for future park development.
 A previous 23-acre land donation from the Walton family helped establish nearly 100 acres of available greenspace west of the intersection of Southwest 8th and Southwest I streets.

-Bentonville Parks & Recreation has solicited public input through site tours, feedback sessions, stakeholder meetings and online surveys to understand the amenities our citizens want to see incorporated into the park.
+Bentonville Parks & Recreation has solicited public input through site tours, feedback sessions, stakeholder meetings, and online surveys to understand the amenities our citizens wanted to see incorporated into the park.

 Overall Park Amenities

 - 6 miles of beginner mountain bike trails

 - Over 1000 new trees and preservation of existing healthy tree canopy.